minzhuogoogle/baremetalcluster/README.md

        *Bootstrap can be used as the gateway too ideally.

 ### Usage

-./mbmc-deployer.sh [cluster_index] [differnet_network [1|0]] [Number of clusters]
+./mbmc-deployer.sh [Version] [Number of clusters] [differnet_network [1|0]]

+ Version: Anthos BareMetal Release"
-      Cluster_index: integer from 0 to 255.
-By default it is 1.
+ Number of clusters: integer from 1 to 8.
+By default it is 2."
  Same or diff network: 1 is to use different network.
-By default, it is 1.
+By default, it is 1."
-      Number of clusters: integer from 1 to 16.
-By default it is 2.

-      Please download all files to the same directory before running this tool.
+### Note

+By default, region is set to \"us-east1\", zone is set to \"us-east1-c\".
+Please notice not all regions allows to deploy vm using machine type \"Intel Haswel\".

+The script, by default, uses GCP project set in the env where you run the script.
+Run gcloud config get-value projectid to check your current project id.
+Run gcloud config set project [projectid] to set to a new project.